0xTamil/awesome-low-level/README.md

 C++ extends low-level programming with powerful abstraction mechanisms while still giving you significant control over memory, performance, and hardware-level details.

 > C++ is a continuously evolving language.
-Many older books, tutorials, and resources teach outdated versions of C++ or practices that are no longer recommended.
-When learning C++, we recommend focusing on resources that teach modern C++ standards such as C++17, C++20, and C++23.

-We recommend starting with LearnCpp.
-It’s free, comprehensive, regularly updated, and covers modern C++ from beginner to advanced topics.
+Because of that, many old tutorials, books, and videos you find online may teach outdated methods or older versions of the language.
+If you're starting today, it's much better to focus on modern C++, specifically standards like C++17, C++20, and C++23, since those reflect how C++ is actually used nowadays.

+For learning, the resource that gets recommended the most is LearnCpp, and after going through it, it's easy to see why.
+It's completely free, regularly updated, beginner-friendly, and covers everything from the basics to more advanced concepts using modern C++ practices.

 - **[LearnCpp](https://www.learncpp.com/)**: Comprehensive tutorials covering modern C++ from beginner to advanced topics.

+Honestly, this is probably the best place to start before looking anywhere else.

-From there, you can supplement your learning with a book depending on your background.
+After that, you can pick up a book depending on your experience level.

-If you're completely new to programming or new to C++, use:
+If you're completely new to programming or have never used C++ before, a great choice is:

-- **[Programming: Principles and Practice Using C++](https://www.amazon.com/dp/0138308683)**: The 3rd edition covers C++20 and C++23.
-A good choice for beginners who are new to both programming and C++.
+- **[Programming: Principles and Practice Using C++](https://www.amazon.com/dp/0138308683)**: The 3rd edition covers modern C++ standards, including C++20 and C++23.
+It's written with beginners in mind and does a good job teaching both programming concepts and the language itself.

-If you already have some C++ programming experience, use:
+If you already have some programming experience and just want to learn modern C++, then:

-- **[A Tour of C++](https://www.amazon.com/dp/013681648)**: The 3rd edition provides a concise introduction to modern C++ and covers C++20.
-The 2nd edition covers C++17.
+- **[A Tour of C++](https://www.amazon.com/dp/013681648)**: The 3rd edition covers C++20, while the 2nd edition focuses on C++17.
+It's a solid option if you're looking for a quicker overview rather than a beginner-focused textbook.

-Once you're comfortable with the language, use cppreference as your primary documentation and reference:
+Once you start feeling comfortable with the language, you'll eventually need a place to look up syntax, language features, or how specific library functions work.
+That's where cppreference comes in.

-- **[cppreference](https://en.cppreference.com/)**: A comprehensive reference for the C++ language and standard library.
-It's best used for looking up specific language features, library functions, and technical details rather than as a primary learning resource.
+- **[cppreference](https://en.cppreference.com/)**: The go-to reference site for the C++ language and standard library.
+It's incredibly useful when you need to check details about a feature or function, but it's generally better as a reference than as a primary learning resource.

-That's pretty much all you need to get started with C++.
-You don't need to go through dozens of different resources.
-Use cppreference whenever you need to look something up.
+To be honest, you don't need to jump between dozens of courses, books, and tutorials.
+Starting with LearnCpp, using a book that matches your experience level, and relying on cppreference whenever you need to look something up is more than enough to build a strong foundation.
 As you become more comfortable with C++, you can also explore other approaches to structuring performance-oriented software:

 - **[Data-Oriented Design Resources](https://github.com/dbartolini/data-oriented-design)**: A collection of resources for learning about data-oriented design and performance.